2018 German Grand Prix: Race report

-The race started in dry conditions, with there was a high chance of rain later in the race.
+The race started in dry conditions, with a high chance of rain later in the race.
 As they went through turn 1 it was Sebastian Vettel who led for Ferrari followed by Valtteri Bottas and Kimi Räikkönen.
 Of the front runners, Räikkönen was the first to make a pitstop on lap 14 switching onto the soft tyres, Vettel and Bottas made their opening pitstops on laps 24 and 28 respectively.
 With the leaders on lap 29, the race saw its first retirement in the form of Ricciardo with what transpired to be power loss, this did not disrupt the rhythm of the race as his car was recovered quickly.
 On the same lap Ricciardo's teammate Max Verstappen made his first pit stop.
 On lap 29, it was Räikkönen who led, followed by Vettel, Hamilton (yet to make his compulsory pitstop) and Bottas.
 After a couple of laps Vettel slowed down after complaining of overheating tyres from being with a couple of seconds behind Räikkönen and on lap 39 Räikkönen was told to let his teammate through.

 On lap 44, it started to rain and on the following lap Fernando Alonso and Charles Leclerc came into the pits to put on the intermediate tyres and Pierre Gasly changed to a set of full wet tyres, all three admitted this was a mistake in post-race interviews.
 On lap 46 Vettel mounted the kerb at the final corner and lost a small portion of his front wing.
 On lap 52, braking into turn 12, Vettel locked the rear brakes and went straight on into the barriers, taking himself out of the race, this caused a safety car so that they could recover Vettel's car.
 As a result of the safety car Valtteri Bottas elected to make a pitstop, because of the late call Mercedes did not have the tyres ready and Bottas was in his pitbox for almost 20 seconds (pitstops times are usually 2–3 seconds).
 Hamilton was also told to pit, he started to enter the pitlane before aborting the pitstop after a miscommunication with his engineer, Hamilton then cut back on to the track essentially cutting across the final corner.
 Räikkönen made a pitstop on the following lap onto the ultra soft tyres.
 On lap 58 the race resumed, with Hamilton leading ahead of Bottas and Räikkönen.
-Bottas initially attacked Hamilton for the lead, before being told to "hold positon".
+Bottas initially attacked Hamilton for the lead, before being told to "hold position".
 The race was won by Hamilton with Bottas and Räikkönen completing the podium.
 Sainz was tenth at the finish before the application of a ten-second time penalty for overtaking behind the safety car dropped him to 12th.